samcolson4/melody-maker/README.md

 # melody-maker
 Generate fragments of midi data to help inspire melodies.

-Built using the excellent [gomidi](https://github.com/gomidi/midi) package.
+Built using the excellent [gomidi](https://github.com/gomidi/midi) and [go-audio/midi](https://github.com/go-audio/midi) packages.

 ## Usage
+When more features have been added, a binary will be provided as part of a release.
+For now, building locally (`make build`) then examining the help options is the best approach.

 `make buildRunDelete` is a helper used during development to create a binary with the latest local changes, generate output and then delete the binary without the manual steps.

-When more features have been added, a binary will be provided as part of a release.

 ### Example output
 ```